Code-Institute-Submissions/HypeCache/README.md

 This site is deployed [HERE](https://hypecache.herokuapp.com/) on Heroku.
 Heroku config variables are used in order to conceal variables used for security.

+I have created a test staff user here: code : codeinstitute
+This is to allow testing of staff only features, such as posting items for sale.

 ## Testing
   * Went through the site with my tutor checking major flaws there could be with the site.
 For example, checking authentication